Military of the Qing dynasty: First Sino-Japanese war

-The below table has been later evaluated as having likely over estimated the Green Standard Army and underestimating the size of the trained army.
-However, it is impossible to obtain a complete and accurate record of the forces of the Qing dynasty on the eve on the conflict.
+The Qing military as a heterogenous mix of formations some overlapping cannot be accurately estimated most contemporary estimates vary wildly in figures and categories.
+It is impossible to obtain a complete and accurate record of the forces of the Qing dynasty on the eve of the conflict.

-According to Boulay the Chinese forces on the eve of the war counted just under 1,100,000 men strong but he notes that this is likely an overstatement and the force is likely smaller in practice.The Chinese trained forces in the war region totalled 92,390 infantry, 23,410 cavalry 7,010 artillerymen both field and garrison 1,090 mine troops (naval) and 1,130 boatmen for the various canals and rivers.
-The Artillery men were armed with 70mm and 80mm Krupp guns but their training was lacking especially in gunnery.
+An observer at the time estimated the Chinese forces on the eve of the First Sino-Japanese war as just under 1,100,000 men, but noted that this was likely an overstatement and in practice the force was likely smaller.
+Trained China forces in the zone totalled 92,390 infantry, 23,410 cavalry 7,010 artillerymen both field and garrison 1,090 mine troops (naval) and 1,130 boatmen for the canals and rivers.
+The Artillery were armed with 70mm and 80mm Krupp guns but their training was lacking especially in gunnery.